Duet3D/wiki-content/Duet3D_hardware/Accessories/Smart_Effector.md

 ## v4.0

 * Now uses built in traces in a custom PCB manufacturing process.
-Significantly finer straces allow for a higher noise margin.
+Significantly finer traces allow for a higher noise margin.
 * Changed the 8 pin connector on the top of the board to a JST PH which is more robust.
 The Molex KK 2 pin header on the bottom has also been changed to JST PH

 ## v3.0